 How can technology enhance safety culture in construction?

-Technology enhances safety culture by shifting focus from enforcement to collaborative prevention.
+Technology enhances safety culture by shifting the focus from enforcement to collaborative risk reduction.
 Automated monitoring systems create transparency and consistency that builds trust between workers and management.
-When workers understand that technology prevents injuries rather than tracks behavior, they become safety advocates.
-Instant alerts enable immediate coaching opportunities, while thorough data helps identify systemic issues for targeted training.
-Organizations experience increased near-miss reporting and proactive hazard identification when technology supports rather than replaces human judgment.
+When workers understand that technology helps reduce injury risk rather than tracks behavior, they become safety advocates.
+Real-time alerts enable timely coaching opportunities, while thorough data helps identify systemic issues for targeted training.
+Organizations experience increased anticipatory hazard identification when technology supports rather than replaces human judgment.

-What are the challenges of manual PPE monitoring?
+What are the limitations of manual PPE monitoring?

 Manual PPE monitoring faces multiple systematic challenges that compromise effectiveness.
 Coverage gaps occur because supervisors cannot maintain simultaneous presence across all work zones, creating blind spots where violations persist undetected.
 Human factors including fatigue, attention limitations, and subjective interpretation create inconsistent enforcement.
 Documentation challenges include incomplete records, delayed reporting, and lack of audit trails.
-These limitations result in low rates of proper PPE usage under manual systems, with a majority of fall incidents involving PPE non-compliance.
+These limitations result in low rates of proper PPE usage under manual systems.

 How does AI enhance PPE detection?